momosetkn/liquibase-kotlin-docs/Writerside/topics/exposed.md

 ## Use customExposedMigrationChange

-execute is required, rollback is optional. callback argument type is `org.jetbrains.exposed.sql.Database`.
+execute is required, rollback is optional. the callback argument type is `org.jetbrains.exposed.sql.Database`.

 <tabs>
 <tab title="Compiled Kotlin">